For The Families

 Meet Adrienne W.

-Adrienne was born a healthy 8lb/2oz in Ohio.
-She had been checked out prior to birth because of her brother’s heart defect and all seemed well.
-Little did they know her issues would be completely different, but just as difficult to deal with!
-Adrienne was diagnosed with Hydrocephalus and Arnold Chiari Type !.
-In 2007 she had a VP Shunt put in, 2008 her first posterior fossa decompression, 2010 her 2nd posterior fossa decompression.
-In between her posterior fossa decompressions she had a mic-key put in.
-Adrienne has always enjoyed life.
-She is happy, active and gifted in academics.
+Adrienne Williams was born a healthy 8 pounds and 2 ounces in Ohio.
+She had been examined prior to birth because of her brother’s heart defect, and all seemed well.
+Little did her family know her issues would be completely different from her brother’s, but just as difficult.
+Adrienne was diagnosed with hydrocephalus and Arnold Chiari type 1.
+In 2007, she had a VP Shunt put in and in 2008, her first posterior fossa decompression.
+In 2010, Adrienne had her second posterior fossa decompression.
+In between her posterior fossa decompressions, she had a mic-key put in.
+Adrienne has always enjoyed life and is happy, stays active, and is gifted in academics.
+She recently got an MRI and was told everything was clear and she won’t be due for another one until 2025!

 Meet Alyssa M.

-When I was only three months old, doctors told my mommy and daddy that I needed a heart transplant.
-I was sent to UF Health Shands Children’s Hospital where I was put on a ventilator to help keep me alive until my new heart was ready.
+When Arden Thornbury was only 3 months old, doctors told her parents that she needed a heart transplant.
+She was sent to UF Health Shands Children’s Hospital where she was put on a ventilator to help keep her alive until her new heart was ready.
 That machine was purchased with funds from Children’s Miracle Network Hospitals.
-After I received my transplant, my doctors learned that I have a rare and progressive disease – Leigh’s Syndrome – which is a mitochondrial disease.
-Because my condition is complex, I visit UF Health Shands Children’s Hospital and Arnold Palmer Hospital for Children quite often and have seen the Miracle Balloon sticker on the medical equipment CMN Hospitals has helped purchase.
-When I am at the hospital for long periods of time, CMN Hospitals helps make my hospital stays a little brighter by supplying toys to the Cardiovascular Intensive Care Unit.
+After Arden received her transplant, her doctors learned that she had a rare and progressive disease, Leigh syndrome, which is a mitochondrial disease.
+Because her condition is complex, Arden visits Shands Children’s Hospital and Arnold Palmer Hospital for Children quite often and has seen the Miracle Balloon sticker on the medical equipment CMN has helped purchase.
+When Arden is at the hospital for long periods of time, CMN Hospitals help make her hospital stays a little brighter by supplying toys to the Cardiovascular Intensive Care Unit.

 Meet Ayden M.